 We control different types of animal diseases in different ways.

-Some diseases are classified as ‘notifiable diseases’, because there’s a legal requirement to notify the Animal Health and Veterinary Laboratory Agency (AHVLA) if you suspect an animal has one of these diseases.
+Some diseases are classified as ‘notifiable diseases’, because there’s a legal requirement to notify the Animal and Plant Health Agency (APHA) if you suspect an animal has one of these diseases.

 ‘Exotic’ diseases are diseases that aren’t normally present in the UK, but can be introduced, for example, by wild birds.
 Some of these diseases are notifiable.